Important Default Behaviour

 As in library benchmarks, the environment variables are cleared before running a binary benchmark.
-Have a look at the Configuration section if you want to change this behavior.
-Gungraun sometimes deviates from the valgrind defaults which are:
+This can be changed in the Configuration or via the command-line arguments --env-clear and --envs Gungraun sometimes deviates from the Valgrind defaults which are:

 GungraunValgrind (v3.23)